davidmurdoch/primus/README.md

   , primus = new Primus(server, {/* options */});
 ```

-In addition to support different frameworks we've also made it possible to use
+In addition to supporting different frameworks we've also made it possible to use
 custom encoding and decoding libraries.
 We're using `JSON` by default but you
 could also use `msgpack` or `JSONH` for example (but these parsers need to be
 supported by Primus, so check out the parser folder for examples).
 To set parser